jamietannn/SC1015/README.md

 # What we learnt from this project:
 ### Data collection:
+- Extracting and merging data files
 ### Data cleaning and preprocessing:
+- Flattening of data
 ### EDA & Visualization:
 Visualisation of data with large number of data points:
 - Catergorial data through Bar plot